 You’ll need the services of a number of professionals as you go through the purchase process, but you need to start with these two.

 - A Mortgage Lender: Don’t delay finding a mortgage lender.
 You need to get pre-approved before you even start looking for a home.
-You’ll get a clear idea of what your mortgage costs will be, and you’ll put yourself in a strong negotiating position with home sellers.
+You’ll get a clear idea of what your mortgage costs will be, and you’ll put yourself in a strong negotiating position with home seller leads.